I didn’t wear makeup for over one month. That’s right. No powder, no lipstick, no mascara — nothing.

 Cosmetic companies rake in billions of dollars a year on makeup, pouring chemicals into their products and perceived ideas of beauty into the minds of women and men all over the world.
 And for what?
 My advice is to try this experiment for yourself.

 We don’t need makeup.
 We don’t need it to survive, and we definitely don’t need it to validate our true beauty which comes from within.
 I challenge readers to try this experiment for themselves.
-Go a month, a week or even a day without it, and at the very least, do your skin a favor and break up with makeup.
+If you are not ready to take this step just yet of not wearing makeup, a company like Waterlilies And Company provide natural makeup (as well as skincare) to help get you the no makeup, makeup look you’ve always wanted.
+So to the untrained eye, it would look like you’re not wearing anything because it’s so minimal and fresh.
+Once you start gaining more confidence, go a month, a week or even a day without it, and at the very least, do your skin a favour and break up with makeup.
+Everyone is different, so it will take people longer than others.
+But as long as you’re happy, that’s all that matters.